Give Me Love (Give Me Peace on Earth): Composition

 "Give Me Love (Give Me Peace on Earth)" continues the precedent that Harrison set on "My Sweet Lord", through its fusion of the Hindu bhajan (or devotional song) with Western gospel tradition.
 Author Simon Leng comments that the song repeats another of its composer's hit formulas, by using a three-syllable lyrical hook as its title, like "My Sweet Lord", "What Is Life" and "Bangla Desh".

 The song's time signature is primarily 4/4, with a meter change to 2/4 at the end of the intro, and to either 3/4 or 7/4 at the end of each pre-chorus (depending on the interpretation of the scorer).
 The musical key is F major.
 As on Harrison's recording, this can be accomplished by placing of a capo on the guitar's third fret, to transpose the chords from D up to the correct key.
 The intro features strummed acoustic guitar, similar in style to the opening of Bob Dylan's "Mr. Tambourine Man".
 The song builds gradually from its understated introduction, with the rhythm section only fully arriving after the first bridge segment.
 Harrison biographer Gary Tillery describes the musical mood as "bouncy yet soothing".

 In his lyrics, Harrison expresses his vision for life in the physical world.
 Following the opening instrumental passage, the song begins with a chorus in which he first pleads for a life devoid of the karmic burden of reincarnation (rebirth): "Give me love, give me love, give me peace on earth / Give me light, give me life, keep me free from birth."
 These lyrics bear a simple, universal message, one that, in the context of the time, related as much to the communal "peace and love" idealism of the 1960s as it did Harrison's personal spiritual quest.
-(Note: Harrison biographer Elliot Huntley views the words to "Give Me Love" as a "lyrically dummed-down version" of the singer's Hindu-aligned spiritual message.
+(Note: Harrison biographer Elliot Huntley views the words to "Give Me Love" as a "lyrically dumbed-down version" of the singer's Hindu-aligned spiritual message.
 The theme regarding deliverance from rebirth in the physical world features more overtly in other tracks on Living in the Material World, particularly "The Lord Loves the One (That Loves the Lord)" and "Living in the Material World".)